 Anyone who lives in or travels to an area with local mosquito-borne Zika virus transmission can become infected with Zika virus.

-- Check the Centers for Disease Control (CDC) list of countries where Zika is spreading.
+- Check the Centers for Disease Control (CDC)’s up-to-date list of countries where Zika is spreading.

 - Protect yourself from mosquito bites if you travel to one of the affected countries and for one week after you return, even if you don’t feel sick.